 Best things to do in Nashville

+Why go?
 Before Nashville became Music City, it was known as “the Athens of the South.”
 Today, the Parthenon is home to the city’s art collection, but the undisputed star of the show remains the gilded 42 foot sculpture of Athena, which dominates the upper hall and remains the tallest indoor statue in the Western hemisphere.

-If it's one-of-a-kind fashion you're after, look no further than 12th Avenue South.
+Why go?
 The street is filled with independent shops and boutiques, including Savant Vintage, which specializes in outerwear and accessories for both sexes, and Imogene + Willie, a cool denim emporium situated in a former gas station.
 But the pick of the bunch is probably White's Mercantile, a nouveau general store run by singer-songwriter Holly Williams—daughter of country music legend Hank Williams Jr.